 The Franchise Tax Board will require you to pay the full amount of the offer in a single lump sum.
 The IRS will allow you to pay by agreed-upon monthly installments.

-If the IRS or state tax board believe that they will be unable to collect your tax liability now or in the foreseeable future, the debt could be assigned “currently not collectible” status.
+If the IRS or state tax board believe that they will be unable to collect your tax liability now or in the foreseeable future, the back taxes could be assigned “currently not collectible” status.
 This is a temporary delay in the tax collection process.
 You might qualify if the following are true: